 Figs may not have had the economic importance of olives, yet they afford an excellent example of the intensification of agriculture in Islamic Spain.
 This was manifest in the dazzling variety of the fruit available to consumers.

 Quoted from T. Glick, Islamic and Christian Spain in the early Middle Ages; Princeton Uni.
 Press, New Jersey, 1979; pp. 79-80:

-In the tenth-century Calendar of Cordoba, the Latin ficus (fig) translated the Arabic shajar "trees" (the specific word for fig is teen), indicating that the fig was so numerous that it became, by antonomasia, the tree.
+In the tenth-century Calendar of Cordoba, the Latin ficus (fig) translated the Arabic shajar "trees" (the specific word for fig is teen), indicated that the fig was so numerous that it became, by antonomasia, the tree.

 In the Sierra Morena a wide variety of figs were grown, including the qûtiya (Gothic), sha'arî (hairy), and doñegal.
-The fig was also of interest to the agronomists: al-Hijâri reported that in the Garden of the Noria in Toledo there was grown a kind of fig tree whose fruit was half green and half white.
+The fig was also of interest to the agronomists: Al-Hijâri reported that in the Garden of the Noria in Toledo there grew a kind of fig tree whose fruit was half green and half white.